TingyiZhang/Molecule-Database/README.md

 1. Used GUI rather than web interface for user interface <br/>
 2. Since the algorithm we used for graph isomorphism is subgraph-search-friendly, we also implemented subgraph search.

-## Code
-All codes and data needed are included in the group's BitbucketRepos.
 - - -
 ## Work Breakdown
 ### Qing Han: